Earth and Environmental Sciences

 - EESC5582 and EESC5583 Senior Research seminar (2 credits each), or

 - EESC5595 Senior Thesis (at least 6 credits)

-(E) Three corequisite courses in Natural Sciences and Mathematics (12 credits)
+(E) Three or four corequisite courses in Natural Sciences and Mathematics (12 credits)

 - Calculus II (MATH1101, MATH1103, or MATH1105) and